dominictarr/json-sst/README.md

 This module is currently README only, just writing up these ideas, hopefully implement them down the road, and use them to implement a leveldb clone in pure js.

+# Stability

+Experimental: Expect the unexpected.
+Please provide feedback on api and you use-case

 ## API

 ### openSST(file, cb)